ranjithprabhuk/Angular-Bootstrap-Dashboard/README.md

 # Angular Bootstrap Dashboard
 Angular Bootstrap Dashboard is a web dashboard application based on Bootstrap and AngularJS.
 All components included in this dashboard template has been developed to bring all the potential of HTML5 and Bootstrap plus a set of new features (JS and CSS) ideal for your next dashboard admin theme or admin web app project.
-Angular Bootstrap Dashboard can be used in any type of web applications dashboard: Single Page Application (SPA), project management system, ecommerce admin dashboard, CMS, CRM, SAAS, help desk; for personal and business purposes.
+Angular Bootstrap Dashboard can be used in any type of web applications dashboard.
 Angular Bootstrap Dashboard uses ui-router for routing purposes.

 ## Get The Dashboard